Understanding Peripheral Artery Disease with Texas Endovascular

 Lower extremity peripheral artery disease (PAD) is a circulatory condition that affects about 10% of the population.

-Although some patients may not experience any symptoms, 30% to 40% of those with moderate to severe PAD cases will.
+Although some patients may not experience symptoms, 30% to 40% of those with moderate to severe PAD cases will.
 Symptoms are often overlooked or attributed to aging or inactivity; however, if you are experiencing any unusual leg symptoms regularly, it’s best to get checked.

 If you’ve been recently diagnosed with PAD, need detailed answers to questions like “What is PAD?” or are experiencing symptoms consistent with the condition, our team of vein specialists at Texas Endovascular is here for you.